cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 EMF provides off-the-shelve datatypes for Strings, Integer, Float, Long and their primitive counterparts as *EString*, *EInt* ...

-But *String* is a technical concern and it often is relevant to replace usages of the *EString* by your own EDataType which express a domain specific type but is mapped to ``java.lang.String`` all the same.
+But *String* is a technical concern and it might make the design more obvious to replace usages of the *EString* by your own EDataType which express a domain specific type but is mapped to ``java.lang.String`` all the same.
 It makes the Ecore model more explicit and paves the way for a behavior which can be specific to this particular type.

+If your custom datatype is not mapped to a very standard Java type, then make sure your implementation **is compliant with the equals/hashcode contract**.

 ## Outside world